cwd-k2/titania.go/README.md

 ### Prerequisite

-The target directories should contain `titania.json`, like below.
+The directories should contain `titania.json`, like below.

 ```
 {